January 2

 Mukund responds to Ram:

 Mukund's response to Ram: What you are telling about Academicians is cent percent correct.
 They find their discipline more important (than anything else).
 This is mainly because they are blank in any of the other subjects/disciplines.
 That is the effect of Education System of Lord Macauley and developed by Descartes.
-The Education has been broken down in subjects and thereby your thinking gets restricted to the subject/discipline.
-You do not get knowledge since knowledge consists of integrated outcome of all (possible) subjects.
-That

-is the problem with the modern education system
+is the problem with the modern education system.

 Rajiv comment:

-How true!
-I just finished presenting my talk at the Vedanta Congress that is being held in Delhi.
-Did it via Skype.
-There was a lively Q&A in which the final comment from an Indian academic was precisely that my book fails to comply with established methodologies.
+final comment from an Indian academic was precisely that my book fails to comply with established methodologies.
 I replied that his was a colonial mindset - to fence Indian minds into "sanctioned and approved methodologies of the humanities" each of which is imported from the west - marxism, subaltern studies, postmodernism, etc. I told him that I refuse to be

 in a box defined by others, and that he should think of the methodologies I use (each chapter is almost a separate book with its own distinct methodology) as my original methodologies.
 I am under no obligation to comply with his kind of colonial mindset.
-I am told he is some senior/important professor so I might have offended him, but that's the way it goes. "
+I am told he is some senior/important professor so I might have offended him, but that's the way it goes.

 Viswa comments: